payvision-development/recruitment-challenges/README.md

 ## Challenges

 Below, you will find the link to the different challenges.
 Each of them are a different brach, so clone the repository, choose the branch that you want and resolve it.
-Good luck!
+Enjoy and Good luck!

 - [Software Engineer / .NET](https://github.com/payvision-development/recruitment-challenges/tree/software-engineer-dotnet)
 - [Software Engineer / JS](https://github.com/payvision-development/recruitment-challenges/tree/software-engineer-js)